 At Council 67, a proposal to hold a seminar on the revision of IMO resolution A.857(20) was approved and it will be held at IALA Headquarters between the 24 and 28 June 2019.

-The draft paper to MSC101 provides the Committee with an update on the progress of the revision of resolution and also invites Member States and international organisations who may not have been involved in the review process to date to the IALA seminar on the revision of IMO resolution A.857(20) in June 2019.
+The draft paper to MSC101 provides the Committee with an update on the progress of the revision of the resolution and also invites Member States and international organisations who may not have been involved in the review process to date to the IALA seminar on the revision of IMO resolution A.857(20) in June 2019.

-Council Members are also encouraged.

 ACTION REQUESTED

 The Council is requested to: